Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 45 of 365. **Brave and thouthful!**
-- DAY: Friday , Went to Yoga, ate, called mom
+- DAY: Friday , Went to Yoga, ate, called mom and ivy, had an interview

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!